lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 * `pip install attr`, adding "attr" in Kats' requirememts.txt may not work...
 * `pip install deprecated`
 * `pip install ax-platform`
-* Make sure `statsmodels==0.12.2`, higher version will get errors about when using Kats' VAR
+* Make sure `statsmodels==0.12.2`, higher version will get errors when using Kats' VAR model

-After experienced all these troubles, Lady H. figured out that, the suggested installation process above provided her more flexibility.
+After experienced all these troubles, Lady H. figured out that, the suggested installation process above gave her more flexibility.

 ### Install Greykite

-Make sure pandas version is not higher than "1.3.0", then just type `pip install greykite`
+Make sure pandas version is no more than "1.3.0", then just type `pip install greykite`

 ## Data Input

-When you are using Kats, the time series data input has to be converted to `TimeSeriesData`, a Kats built-in class.
-Meanwhile, as shown below, the time index has to be a column called "time".
-After the conversion, at least with Kats v0.1.0, there's no easy way to print out the data sample.
+When you are using Kats, the time series data input has to be converted to `TimeSeriesData`.
+Meanwhile, as shown below, the time index has to be named as "time".
+After the conversion, there's no easy way to print out the data sample.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/kats_input.png" width="692" height="397" />
 </p>

 By comparison, Greykite is more flexible.
 You can keep the data input as pandas and only need to tell Greykite which column is the time index and which column is the time series column, this also allows you to look into each variable of a multivariate time series data.
-As shown below, you can also print out the data sample easily.
+Besides, as shown below, you can print out the data sample easily.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/greykite_input.png" width="806" height="364" />